Skip to main content

 Preparing accounts

-Each trade must be considered separately when preparing your accounts for your self assessment tax return.
+Each different trade must be considered separately when preparing your accounts for your self assessment tax return.
 You must not add together the income and expenses from your different businesses to produce just one set of business records and accounts, because on your tax return each trade must be shown separately.

 Example – preparing accounts for multiple trades